gabrielcalegari/pushfive/README.md

 # PushFive

 PushFive is an example web application with voting system.
-It shows a catalog of songs, and a user has to choose 5 as his favorite.
+It shows a catalog of songs, and a user has to choose 5 favorite songs.

 ## Architecture